SICP 2.3.1 Solutions

 eq?, or if they are both lists such that

 That’s a sufficient implementation, as long as those predicates exist.
-My version has some slight differences.
+My working version has some slight differences.
 For one,

-eq? to fit, and
+eq? to fit.
+Finally,

 pair? is used instead of checking only for lists.
+These adjustments from the skeleton above make the function slightly more generic, and potentially more broadly useful.

 Figuring out this one can be difficult if you missed the book’s footnote about